LLM Blueprint: Enabling Text-to-Image Generation with Complex and Detailed Prompts: Experiments

 {\bf Quantitative Results:} Our work stands as a first effort to address the challenge of generating images from extensive text prompts.
 As discussed in Section~\ref{sec:introduction}, current diffusion-based text-to-image generation methods typically utilize the CLIP tokenizer to condition the diffusion model for image generation.
 However, this approach can lead to inconsistent images when confronted with lengthy text prompts with intricate details.
 To the best of our knowledge, there is currently no established metric for assessing the performance of diffusion models in handling lengthy text descriptions.
 Hence we propose to use the \textit{Prompt Adherence Recall (PAR) score} to quantify adherence to the prompt defined as \textit{Mean of \textbf{object presence} over all objects over all prompts} where we use an off-the-shelf object detector~\citep{li2022grounded} to check if the object is actually present in the generated image such that \textit{object presence} is $1$ if present and $0$ otherwise.
 We achieve a PAR score of $85\%$ which is significantly better than Stable Diffusion (49\%), GLIGEN (57\%) and LayoutGPT (69\%).

 We also conducted an extensive user study to assess the effectiveness of our method in comparison to four established baseline approaches: GLIGEN \citep{li2023gligen}, LayoutGPT \citep{feng2023layoutgpt} and LLM-Grounded Diffusion \citep{lian2023llm}.
 To mitigate any bias, participants were instructed to select one image from a pair of images randomly selected from two distinct approaches.
 Their goal was to choose the image that most accurately represented the provided textual descriptions regarding spatial arrangement, object characteristics, and overall scene dynamics.
 The outcomes of the user study are presented in Fig.~\ref{fig:userstudy}.
 Our findings demonstrate that, on average, our proposed method consistently produces coherent images that closely align with their respective textual descriptions, whereas existing approaches struggle to effectively handle longer text prompts.
+For a detailed procedure and user-study results on the fidelity, refer to section \ref{supp:user-study-quality} of supplementary.